 Is wool better than synthetic materials?

 Because of the unique moisture-wicking properties of wool, it stays dryer than many synthetic options.
-Because of its material properties, it removes moisture from the skin as a vapor instead of allowing it to form into droplets before being wicked away.
+It removes moisture from the skin as a vapor instead of allowing it to form into droplets before being wicked away for evaporation.
 This inherently keeps the material dryer, and it’s rare to feel clammy in a wool shirt after a run.
 Wool is an excellent option for socks because of this as well.
 The best wool running socks, like the Darn Tough Stride Micro Crew Ultra-Lightweight Sock, can keep your feet dry and comfortable in both the heat and the cold.
 Wool can also provide insulation, even if it’s wet, which is critical if you’ve sweat through your clothing or run through a rain storm.

 Is wool an environmentally friendly material?